RohmSemiconductor/Linux-Kernel-Sensor-Drivers/README.md

 best experts for those drivers can be found from the commnity.
 This does not mean ROHM is out of the game - we have our personnel in Linux driver reviewers/ maintainers - but we don't "own" these components or frameworks anymore.
-You get the best possible contacts via the MAINTAINERS file.
+You get the best possible contacts via the [MAINTAINERS](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/MAINTAINERS) file and [get_maintainer.pl](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/scripts/get_maintainer.pl) script.

 ## Contents of this repository
 We do also occasionally develop something which does not perfectly fit into